Thursday, May 7, 2009

 2 eggs

-1/2 cup thinly sliced filberts (hazelnuts) about 2 oz. or use walnuts, crushed
+½ cup thinly sliced filberts (hazelnuts), about 2 ounces, or walnuts, crushed

-Beat eggs lightly in mixing bowl.
-Add milk, flour, and nutmeg, and beat by hand until blended.
-Batter may be a little lumpy.
+Beat the eggs lightly in a mixing bowl.
+Add the milk, flour, and nutmeg, and beat by hand until blended.
+The batter may still be a little lumpy.

-Melt butter in a 10- to 12-inch skillet with heat-proof handle over medium heat until butter begins to foam.
-Stir in filberts.
+Melt the butter in a 10- to 12-inch skillet with a heatproof handle over medium heat until the butter begins to foam.
+Stir in the filberts.

-Pour batter into hot skillet over filberts.
-Bake in a 425 degree oven (pre-heated) 15 to 20 minutes, or until pancake is puffed and golden brown.
-Sprinkle with lemon juice and return to oven for 2 to 3 minutes.
+Pour the batter into the hot skillet over the filberts.
+Bake in a preheated 425°F oven for 15 to 20 minutes, or until the pancake is puffed and golden brown.
+Sprinkle with the lemon juice and return to the oven for 2 to 3 minutes.

-Sprinkle with confectioners sugar and SERVE AT ONCE by cutting into wedges and topping with strawberries and whipped cream for dessert or sour cream for brunch.
+Sprinkle with confectioners’ sugar and SERVE AT ONCE, cutting into wedges and topping with strawberries and whipped cream for dessert or sour cream for brunch.

 No comments: